matan-h/matan-h.github.io/_posts/2023-12-08-build-quick-private-online-converter.md

   },
 ```

-I added some more features (for example, multi-files, ffmpeg logs).
+I added some more features (for example, multi-files, FFmpeg logs).
 You can look at the [final App.tsx on my GitHub]( https://github.com/matan-h/private-convert/blob/main/src/App.ts), or just enjoy it right now: online at [`/private-convert`](https://matan-h.com/private-convert)

 I hope you enjoy it and if you have any Idea how to make it better, let me know in the comment section, or just with issue or pull request to the `private-convert` [GitHub Repo](https://github.com/matan-h/private-convert).